tzachi81/slot-machine/README.md

 # Development Journey
 > *I don't know php*, but:

-My comfortable backend development technology usually Node.js/Next.js.
-In this project I got out of my comfort zone and chose my server to be php so I can have a chance to learn this technology and to show my abilities to learn new language in a short-time period.
+My comfortable backend development technology usually is Node.js/Next.js.
+In this project I got out of my comfort zone and chose the server to be PHP, so I can have a chance to learn this technology and to show my abilities to learn new language in a short-time period.
 ## Issues with the server development
-- session handling - It took me some time to understand the session cycle and how to handle it, especially when you use `$_SESSION` variables alongside `session_[]()` functions (reset, unset,start) while importing files from other paths than index.php's path.
+- Session handling - It took me some time to understand the session cycle and how to handle it, especially when you use `$_SESSION` variables alongside `session_[]()` functions (reset, unset, start) while importing files from other paths than index.php's path.

 ## Client- JS + Jquery
 - The client side was much easier as I am front-end oriented developer.
 I have'nt developed in jQuery for a long long time, but I think I managed quite well.